mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   - Create a new client with the callbacks.
   - Run a find operation that succeeds.
   - Close the client.
-- Join the two threads.
+- Join the two threads or simultaneously call the async operations
 - Ensure that the request callback has been called once, and the refresh callback has been called twice.